 How To See a Trained Low FODMAP Diet Dietitian

 Only registered dietitians can undergo further training at Kings College London to provide support and guidance whilst you are on the low FODMAP diet.

-I provide low FODMAP services as part of my digestive health package and this can be done either in clinic in Belfast, or online via a video link.
+Low FODMAP services are offered as a standard part of our digestive health package and this can be done either in clinic (Essex or Manchester) or online (worldwide) via a video link.

-For further information on how to see myself, a trained FODMAP dietitian, please click on ‘book now’ to book in for a free 15 minute phone consultation.
+For further information, please book in for a complimentary 15 minute phone call.